Learn Something New Every Day

 These noblewomen considered the wristlet primarily a hand accessory that was a relatively rare thing back then.

-Nowadays, there is an enormous variety of wrist watches: waterproof and shock-resistant, steel and golden, mechanic and electronic – a myriad of models.
+Nowadays, there is an enormous variety of wristwatches: waterproof and shock-resistant, steel and golden, mechanic and electronic – a myriad of models.
 The wristwatch became a muss product and a status thing simultaneously.

-The beginning of wristwatch
+The invention of the wristwatch

 People became into watches in the 18th century and carried them in pockets.
 Usually, these portable clocks were secured by chains or straps.
 Soon, in addition to time showing, a pocket watch became a popular method of saving money.
 There are records that almost half of the 19th-century pawn items in the USA were pocket watches.